-Display IX-1: 2012-13 Library Expenditures by Fund Source
+Display IX-1: 2013-14 Library Expenditures by Fund Source

-About three-quarters of the libraries' budget are derived from core funds.
+Over 80% of the libraries' budget are derived from core funds.
 Endowment earnings, private gifts, and other sources provide additional support.

-The UC library system includes more than 100 libraries at the 10 campuses, the California Digital Library, and two regional library facilities.
-UC's library system has the second largest number of volumes held in the United States; with more than 38 million print volumes and 5 million e-books available systemwide, the collection is surpassed only by the Library of Congress.
-In 2012-13, the economic value of the physical collection was estimated at \$1.1 billion and the special collections at \$354 million, or 5.2% of UC's net capital assets.
-More than 2.9 million items were loaned by UC libraries in 2012-13, including over 222,000 intercampus library loans and copies.
-Use of the libraries' digital collections continues to escalate, as more materials are available primarily or solely online.
-In 2012, more than 32 million journal articles were downloaded within UC.
+In 2013-14, the economic value of the physical collection was estimated at \$1.1 billion and the special collections at \$382 million, or 5.1% of UC's net capital assets.
+More than 2.4 million items were loaned by UC libraries in 2012-13, including over 194,000 intercampus library loans and copies.
+Use of the libraries' digital collections continues to expand, as more materials are available primarily or solely online.
+In 2013, more than 31 million journal articles were downloaded within UC.